SeisSol/SeisSol/Documentation/supermuc.rst

 ::

-  git clone git@github:SeisSol/SeisSol.git
+  git clone git@github.com:SeisSol/SeisSol.git

-Pay attention to the git clone address ('https://github.com/' replaced by 'git@github:').
+Pay attention to the git clone address ('https://github.com/' replaced by 'git@github.com:').
 If it works, you will see several lines of ‘cloning ….’.

 Now for initializing the submodule folder, copy the following to fix_submodules.sh and run it within SeisSol.